 The benefit is different between recipients of housing benefits and recipients of education benefits.
-For a single household that receives housing benefits the heating bonus amounts to 270 euros, for a household with two household members 350 euros are paid and for each additional household member the benefit amounts to 70 euros.
-Recipients of education benefits are paid 230 euros.
+For a single household that receives housing benefits the first heating bonus amounts to 270 Euro, for a household with two household members 350 Euro are paid and for each additional household member the benefit amounts to 70 Euro.
+In case of the second heating bonus, single households receive 415 Euro, two-person households receive 510 Euro and for each additional household member 100 Euro are added.

+Recipients of education benefits are paid 230 Euro and 345 Euro.